 - On mobile, your phone may ask for your permission to let Discord share your screen.
 Accept the request to grant permission.

-Is Discord Safe for Kids?
+Is Discord Safe for My Child?

 No Age Verification System

+Officially, children should be how old to use Discord?
 There are several age ratings available for Discord:

 - Discord’s Terms of Service: It limits users’ minimum age requirement to 13 and above.